Skip to main content

 2 mentions Positive Neutral Negative

 Users report significant stability issues, with frequent glitches occurring even on newer systems, which detracts from the overall experience.
-Troubleshooting is often necessary, and while there are multiple endings, the process can feel frustrating and underwhelming.
+Troubleshooting was often necessary, leading to an underwhelming conclusion for some players.

 • “However, the glitches in the game were well-reported, and I'm sorry to say that, even though my computer is relatively new, it kept glitching on mine as well.”